ExplicITConsulting/set-outlooksignatures.com/outlookaddin.en.md

 ## 5. Deployment to mailboxes
 When the '`manifest.xml`' file, the configuration or another part of the Outlook add-in changes, you need to tell your mailboxes that an updated version or configuration is available and must be downloaded.
-Due to caching mechanisms, especially in Classic Outlook for Windows, this does not happen automatically.
+Due to caching mechanisms, especially in Classic Outlook on Windows, this does not happen automatically.

 This is required when:
 - A new release of the Outlook add-in is published by <a href="https://explicitconsulting.at">ExplicIT Consulting</a>.